Godmartinz/Node-LTI-1.3-library/README.md

 LMS - Learning Management System.
 Referred to as Platforms in this document.

 OAuth 2.0 - LTI 1.3 specifies the use of the OAuth 2.0 Client Credential Grant mechanism to secure web services between trusted systems.
-This Library makes use of JSON Web Tokens, JWT, for the access tokens) (https://www.imsglobal.org/spec/security/v1p0)
+This Library makes use of JSON Web Tokens, JWT, for the access tokens. (https://www.imsglobal.org/spec/security/v1p0)

-Platform - also referred to as the Tool Consumer or the Learning Management System (LMS).
-Example are Moodle, Blackboard, Edgenuity, etc.
+Platform - previously referred to as the Tool Consumer is the Learning Management System (LMS) that the educational provider is using.
+Examples are Moodle, Blackboard, Edgenuity, Canvas, Schoology, etc.

-Tool - also referred to as Tool Provider, this is the external Tool that contains educational material to include in a course.
-For example, a quiz, specialized course content, or customized grading module.
+Tool - previously referred to as the Tool Provider, this is the external Tool that contains educational material to include in a course.
+Tools can range from a single piece of content, for example a quiz, to an extensive interactive website featuring specialized course content.

 ---